rubemfsv/clean-react-app/README.md

 <img alt="Logo" align="right" src="https://upload.wikimedia.org/wikipedia/commons/a/a7/React-icon.svg" width="20%" />

-Create React apps with no build configuration.
+Create React apps using [Clean Architecture](https://dev.to/rubemfsv/clean-architecture-the-concept-behind-the-code-52do) with no build configuration.

-- [Creating a Clean React App](#creating-an-app) – How to create a new app.
 - [User Guide](https://dev.to/rubemfsv/arquitetura-limpa-aplicando-com-react-1eo0) – How to develop apps bootstrapped with Clean React App.

 Clean React App works on macOS, Windows, and Linux.<br>